Syria air force bombs cities, truce "practically over"

 Rumaid said scores of people were killed and rebels seized dozens of suspected PKK members.

-"The Ashrafieh incident has to be contained because it could extend to other areas in the northeast where the PKK is well organised," he said.
+"The Ashrafieh incident has to be contained because it could extend to other areas in the northeast where the PKK is well organized," he said.

 (Editing by Rosalind Russell and Jason Webb)